 There are as many date/time preferences as there are people, so it’s best to use your own judgment and follow a few common-sense rules.
 And always think about your audience first.

 - Think of when you like to attend webinars – Monday is usually when people are busiest after the weekend and a lot of unexpected projects pop up.
 The same can be said about Fridays, plus you have the “TGIF” factor.
-So sometime around the middle of the week is probably best but, as I said, this is not a strict rule.
+So sometime around the middle of the week is probably best.

 - As for time of day, one factor to keep in mind is that if your audience is international, you obviously need to pick a time when the greatest number will be able to attend, regardless of time zone.
 Of course this, again, depends on your audience so the best thing to do is place yourself in their shoes.